kamilkaminski01/development-forum/README.md

 All backend code must be formatted and verified by `black`, `flake8`, `mypy` and `isort` tools.
 Their configurations can be found in the [setup.cfg](app/setup.cfg) file.
-Additionally, `pre-commit` [checks](.pre-commit-config.yaml) should performed in order to verify whitespaces, credentials, etc.
+Additionally, `pre-commit` [checks](.pre-commit-config.yaml) should be performed in order to verify whitespaces, credentials, etc.

 Custom functions and methods should use **type hints** to improve IDE code